 Claire has one more consideration she wants to incorporate into the model.
-She is a strong believer in the promotional value of coupons (coupons that shoppers can print from social media or clip from printed advertisements to obtain a refund of a designated amount when purchasing the advertised item).
+She is a strong believer in the promotional value of cents-off coupons (coupons that shoppers can clip from printed advertisements to obtain a refund of a designated amount when purchasing the advertised item).
 Consequently, she always earmarks a major portion of her annual marketing budget for the redemption of these coupons.
 She still has \$1,490,000 left from this year's allotment for coupon redemptions.
 Because of the importance of Crunchy Start to the company, she has decided to use this entire remaining allotment in the campaign promoting this cereal.
-Both medium 2 (advertisements on various social media outlets) and medium 3 (advertisements in Sunday supplements of major newspapers) will feature coupons.
+Both medium 2 (advertisements in food and family-oriented magazines) and medium 3 (advertisements in Sunday supplements of major newspapers) will feature cents-off coupons.
 The estimates of the amount of coupon redemption per advertisement in each of these media is given in Table 3.

-&lt;sup>1When presenting its estimates in this form, the firm is making two simplifying assumptions.
+1When presenting its estimates in this form, the firm is making two simplifying assumptions.
 One is that its cost for designing and developing each additional advertisement in a medium is roughly the same as for the first advertisement in that medium.
 The second is that its cost when working with one medium is unaffected by how much work it is doing (if any) with the other media.